yalina2787/NovPython/README.md

 # NovPython
-Simple python interpreter for CS 4450 - It works especially well in November lol
+Simple python interpreter for CS 4450 - It works especially well in November. lol